 City-specific guides:

 Some of these are items you can only get in Taiwan.
-So pay attention.
+Check my additional souvenir guides for more gift ideas.

 1. Taiwanese Nougat Candy